Fostering academic excellence and biblical virtue to equip students for lives as local and global Christian servants.

 • TPS EFL teaches academic analytical English to provide superior readiness for earning a TPS high school diploma and applying for admission to competitive western universities.

-• TPS EFL continues with EFL tutoring in English courses from Writing 5 Adventures (W5A) through English 3 Lit and Comp.
+• TPS EFL continues after EFL-I by adding mandatory EFL-A Tutoring to TPS English courses from Writing 5 Adventures (W5A) through English 3 Lit and Comp.

-• TPS EFL students are approved for other TPS courses based on their level of TPS English and Math.
+• After EFL-I, TPS EFL students may take other TPS courses consistent with the student’s level of TPS English and TPS Math.

 Details